Designing Decision Support Systems Using Counterfactual Prediction Sets: Evaluation via Human Subject Study

-\xhdr{Expert success probability vs.~prediction set size} As discussed previously, we cannot directly verify our counterfactual mo\-no\-to\-ni\-city assumption using an interventional study because it is a counterfactual property.
-However, we can verify Eq.~\ref{asm:success-probability-monotonicity}, a necessary condition for our assumption to hold---whether, on average, experts are more likely to succeed at predicting the ground truth label using smaller prediction sets.
+\xhdr{Expert success probability vs.~prediction set size} As discussed previously, we cannot directly verify the counterfactual mo\-no\-to\-ni\-city assumption using an interventional study because it is a counterfactual property.
+However, we can verify interventional monotonicity, a necessary condition for counterfactual monotonicity to hold---whether, on average, experts are more likely to succeed at predicting the ground truth label using smaller prediction sets.
 To this end, we stratify the images in the dataset with respect to their difficulty into groups and, for each group, we estimate the success probability per prediction set size averaged across all experts and across experts with the same level of competence.
 We consider groups of images, rather than single images, because we have too few expert predictions to derive reliable estimates of the success probability per image.
 Refer to Appendix~\ref{app:experiment-details} for more details on how we stratify images and experts.
-Figure~\ref{fig:monotonicity-all-experts} summarizes the results for the images of highest difficulty, which suggest that experts are more accurate under smaller prediction sets.
-In Appendix~\ref{app:additional-experiments}, we show qualitatively similar results for other groups of images and experts of varying difficulty and competence.
+Figure~\ref{fig:acc-set-size-across-experts} in Appendix~\ref{app:monotonicity} shows that, as long as the images are not too easy, the experts are more accurate under smaller prediction sets---the interventional monotonicity assumption holds.